 - Acid Sulfate Soil and Rock.
 Downloadable document on the EPA Victoria website.

-- Information about Acid Sulfate Soils on the Department of Environment and Resource Management.
+- Information about Acid Sulfate Soils on the Queensland Department of Environment and Science

 - Information about Acid Sulfate Soils in NSW - on the NSW Department of Primary Industries website.
 Includes information on distribution of ASS; causes of acid sulfate soil oxidation; effects of acid sulfate soils; management and remediation of ASS in NSW; online technical papers.